RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Manage file permissions using Linux command/readme.md

 In this step i choose one example from the output in the previous step, then I write a short description that explains the 10-character string in the example describing what the 10-character string is for and what each character represents.A 10 character permission string tells you what type of file it is and who can do what with it.
 Here’s how to read it:

-**3.Change file permissions**
+**3. Change file permissions**

 The organization provide set of rule related users permetions it' does not allow others to have write access to any files.
 In theis step i checked which file needs to have its permissions modified.
 Using a Linux command I modify these permissions.

- **4.Change file permissions on a hidden file**
+ **4. Change file permissions on a hidden file**

-In this step i modefied permissions for a hidden file, the research team has archived the file, this file should not have write permissions for anyone, but the user and group should be able to read the file. u use a Linux command to assign the appropriate authorization.
+In this step i modefied permissions for a hidden file,the research team has archived the file, this file should not have write permissions for anyone, but the user and group should be able to read the file.I use a Linux command to assign the appropriate authorization.

+**5. Change directory permissions**

+This setp require modification of a directory permissions The files and directories in the projects directory belong to the researcher2 user.
+Only researcher2 should be allowed to access the drafts directory and its contents.
+I used a Linux command to modify the permissions accordingly.